stevenmcintosh/Office-Fussball/README.md

    ```RewriteRule ^(.*) /public/$1 [L]```
    Becomes
    ```RewriteRule ^(.*) /fussball/public/$1 [L]```
-4. Run PHP Composer insude the Fussball directory to download all dependacies
+5. Run PHP Composer inside the Fussball directory to download all dependacies.
+The command your looking for is [composer update]
-5. Run the MySQL file [/sql/fsbl.sql] to install the database, users, teams, etc.
+6. Run the MySQL file [/sql/fsbl.sql] to install the database, users, teams, etc.
-6. Create a file manually called [database_connection.php] and add your Database login details.
+7. Create a file manually called [database_connection.php] and add your Database login details.
 See example file below.
 This step is manual as it ensures the file is not tracked by the repo and overwritten if you need to re-pull fro the repo.
 This needs to be stored in [/office-fussball/application/config/database_connection.php]
-7. Open the webroot and you should see the homepage with a login.
+8. Open the webroot and you should see the homepage with a login.
 You can log in with the below default admin user *Note: by default Activee Directory (LDAP) is turned off, you can turn on via the admin panel)*
 8. Default Admin name is: demouser
 9. If you want to turn [LDAP] on, you can do this via the admin page.
 You will need to enter your offices active directory settings in the file